naghim/Source-File-Visualizer/README.md

 by their competence, but also could be a great tool for students hoping to improve their abilities.
 This research is intended to focus on the semantical aspects of the source code, using abstract syntax trees and deep learning in order to achieve the desired results mentioned above.

+This is a repository containing an interactive visualizer for the source file analyzer code that we have implemented ([github repository here](https://github.com/kotunde/SourceFileAnalyzer_featureSearch_and_classification)).
+The visualizer allows you to explore the output of the source file analyzer in an interactive and intuitive way, making it easier to understand and analyze the results.

 #### Documentation (HU)
 Documentation [here](https://drive.google.com/file/d/1kWhOHgtBw9a86DTgF4EhhcINgtFxaYog/view?usp=sharing)